MycroftAI/documentation/docs/skill-development/user-interaction/intents/padatious-intents.md

 ### Specific Entities

 In the above example, `{type}` will match anything.
 While this makes the intent flexible, it will also match if we say something like Do you like eating tomatoes?.
-It would think the type of tomato is eating which doesn't make much sense.
+It would think the type of tomato is `"eating"` which doesn't make much sense.
 Instead, we can specify what type of things the {type} of tomato should be.
 We do this by defining the type entity file here:

 `vocab/en-us/type.entity`